cab202/quty/cli.md

     # (Windows) C:\Users\username\.platformio\penv\Scripts\platformio.exe
     ```

-    The user may wish to add this directory to the system PATH variable or create an alias to this executable.
+    You may wish to add this directory to the system PATH variable or create an alias to this executable.

 3. Add the QUTy platform by following the steps in [QUTy Platform Installation](#quty-platform-installation).